Inflation in Saudi Arabia

 Saudi Arabia - Inflation

-FocusEconomics Consensus Forecast participants expect inflation to average 2.0% in 2019, which is down 0.1 percentage points from last month’s projection.
-The panel sees inflation averaging 2.2% in 2020.
+FocusEconomics Consensus Forecast participants expect inflation to be 3.0% in 2021, which is unchanged from last month’s projection.
+The panel sees inflation averaging 1.9% in 2022.

 Saudi Arabia - Inflation Data